Introduction - Intent, Implementation and Impact

 Due to the wide range of qualifications offered in English, maths and ICT, these subjects use a points system in order to create a uniform tracking system of progress.
 The points system is adapted from DfE Primary Progress Measures (2016).

-Expected and aspirational targets are set based on the expectation that pupils will make 4 points of progress per year and uses a target-setting model based on the DfE National Progression Guidance document, although these are adjusted according to individual pupils’ starting points and other factors which may have affected their attainment prior to arrival at The Courtyard.
-Attainment data is collected and tracked by the Deputy for Teaching and Learning and analysed in collaboration with teachers in order to monitor progress of pupils.
+Expected and aspirational targets are set based on the expectation that students will make 4 points of progress per year and uses a target-setting model based on the DfE National Progression Guidance document, although these are adjusted according to individual students’ starting points and other factors which may have affected their attainment prior to arrival at The Courtyard.
+Attainment data is collected and tracked by the Teaching and Learning Team and analysed in collaboration with teachers in order to monitor progress of students.

-The three assessment windows per year inform teachers and leaders of pupils’ attainment against standardised levels for those who are studying formal qualifications in GCSE, Functional Skills and BTEC.
+The three assessment windows per year inform teachers and leaders of students’ attainment against standardised levels for those who are studying formal qualifications in GCSE, Functional Skills and BTEC.

-The assessment data will also show pupils’ progress from their starting points and also indicate who are either below, meeting or exceeding their expected and aspirational targets.
-Progress in the remaining PAIL subjects, SCERI and behaviour is monitored by the lead teacher for PAIL, the SENCO and the Deputy for Behaviour and Safety.
+The assessment data will also show students’ progress from their starting points and also indicate who are either below, meeting or exceeding their expected and aspirational targets.
 Targets are adjusted accordingly and interventions put in place for those identified as in need of support.

 Parents are informed of their child’s progress three times per year as well as the Annual Review which monitors progress of the EHCP targets.